Spring 2027 |Shema Neshema Retreat

-There are journeys you choose and there are journeys that call you.
+There are journeys that you choose and there are journeys that choose you.

 A remembering.